cpraveen/fem/deal.II/ex07/README.md

 visit -o solution-*.vtk
 ```

+If we compare the error vs dofs from uniform and adaptive refinement, we see that adaptive refinement allows us to achieve same error level as uniform refinement but with substantially fewer dofs.

 ## Exercise: Solve on triangular grid

 Modify this example to solve on triangular grids.
 See ex02b for an example of how to do this.

 ## Additional examples

-See step-06 in the deal.II tutorials
+See `ex08`, `ex09`, and `step-6` in the deal.II tutorials

 http://www.dealii.org/developer/doxygen/deal.II/step_6.html

-for another example on adaptively refined grids.
+for other example on adaptively refined grids.